USketchDiffusion/U-Sketch/README.md

-# U-Sketch: An Efficient Approach for Sketch to Image Diffusion Models
+# U-Sketch: Bridging the Gap for Efficient and Realistic Sketch-to-Image Synthesis

 This repository contains the implementation of our paper titled *U-Sketch: An Efficient Approach for Sketch to Image Diffusion Models*.

 ![Example Figure](figures/example.png)

 ## Abstract
 Diffusion models have demonstrated remarkable performance in text-to-image synthesis, producing realistic and high resolution images that faithfully adhere to the corresponding text-prompts.
- Despite their great success, they still fall behind in sketch-to-image synthesis tasks, where in addition to text-prompts, the spatial layout of the generated images has to closely follow the outlines of certain reference sketches.
+Despite their great success, they still fall behind in sketch-to-image synthesis tasks, where in addition to text- prompts, the spatial layout of the generated images has to closely follow the outlines of certain reference sketches.
+Adapter-like networks, such as ControlNet and T2I-Adapters, are computationally intensive to train and do not consistently yield realistic results; whereas, prior MLP-based latent edge predictors operate on a per-pixel basis and fail to consider the spatial layout holistically, thus resulting in time inefficiency due to numerous required denoising iterations.
- Employing an MLP latent edge predictor to guide the spatial layout of the synthesized image by predicting edge maps at each denoising step has been recently proposed.
-Despite yielding promising results, the pixel-wise operation of the MLP does not take into account the spatial layout as a whole, and demands numerous denoising iterations to produce satisfactory images, leading to time inefficiency.
 To this end, we introduce U-Sketch, a framework featuring a U-Net type latent edge predictor, which is capable of efficiently capturing both local and global features, as well as spatial correlations between pixels.
-Moreover, we propose the addition of a sketch simplification network that offers the user the choice of preprocessing and simplifying input sketches for enhanced outputs.
- The experimental results, corroborated by user feedback, demonstrate that our proposed U-Net latent edge predictor leads to more realistic results, that are better aligned with the spatial outlines of the reference sketches, while drastically reducing the number of required denoising steps and, consequently, the overall execution time.
+The proposed approach also incorporates a sketch simplification network that allows users to preprocess and simplify input sketches for enhanced outputs, as well as a noise initialization strategy that aligns the intrinsic spatial layout of the noise with the desired structure, thereby facilitating the denoising process.
+The experimental results, corroborated by user feedback, demonstrate that our U-Sketch leads to more realistic results that are better aligned with the spatial outlines of the reference sketches.
+Additionally, it also drastically reduces the need for extensive computational resources for training or fine-tuning, as well as the number of required denoising steps, thereby decreasing overall execution time.

 ## Installation
 To run the code, please follow these steps: